Passengers aboard airliner diverted to Belarus describe confusion and panic

 Belarusian air traffic control told Ryanair there was a bomb threat on board, but a MiG-29 fighter jet escorted the Boeing 737-800 to the ground, where a prominent Belarusian dissident journalist and his girlfriend were detained.

-Roman Protasevich, 26, who was detained upon arrival, faces at least 12 years in prison for using his opposition blog, Nexta, to help mobilize street protests against Belarusian President Alexander Lukashenko’s authoritarian rule.
+Roman Protasevich, 26, faces at least 12 years in prison for using his opposition blog, Nexta, to help mobilize street protests against Belarusian President Alexander Lukashenko’s authoritarian rule.

-Those on the plane said Protasevich appeared frightened once he realized where the plane was heading.
+Those on the plane said Protasevich appeared frightened once he realized where they were heading.
 He sprang into action.

-One passenger said he stood up, got his luggage out of the overhead compartment and began breaking apart his computer equipment, apparently in anticipation of being detained.
+One passenger said he stood up, got his luggage out of the overhead compartment and began breaking apart his computer equipment.

 Others said he feared for his life.